erroronline1/qualitymanagement/assistant/modules/readme.md

 all modules are depentent on the main module, only some may have dependencies of other data-files.

 ## output containers
-container for output are named 'input', 'temp' and 'output' and can be accessed via `el('input').innerHTML` or whatever.
+container for output are named 'input', 'temp' and 'output' and can be accessed preferably via `core.function.stdout('input', content)` or `el('input').innerHTML` or whatever.

 ## registering and loading of modules
 register and deregister modules in ROOT/core/config.js so they are accessible and listed on initial start. import js-files or other subscripts with `core.function.loadScript(url,callback);` files to be imported always have to be hardcoded (e.g. dropdown-list) because javascript having no indirect access to local file system (directory-listing etc.). this has to be done within modules as well. data-objects should be stored in `core.var.moduleDataDir`-folder prefixed with modulename_. therefore these can remain untouched if any changes occur for the main module-file and won't be affected during file-transfers in reviews.